7 Solar Scams in California and How To Avoid Them

 Dishonest solar companies will try to hook you with incredibly low prices.
 This is especially typical of door-to-door canvassers.
 The goal of these salespeople is to get you interested as quickly as possible, and they know people are more likely to be interested in something affordable.

-The problem is, the final amount you end up paying is almost always more than what is originally promised by these sketchy sales teams.
+The problem is, change orders.
+And many of them.
+The final amount you end up paying could be significantly more than what is originally promised.
 An unrealistically cheap solar panel installation can also be the sign of using cheap products.
 At the worse, your panels won’t be approved by a city inspection.

 To avoid getting caught in this sales trap, get a feel for how much solar panel installations cost in your city.
 Just remember, even though solar panels are an investment, they don’t have to break the bank.
 Finding the right solar company is key to getting the best price and quality for your money.

 - Getting Started without a Signed Contract

 A trusted solar company will always provide you with a free estimate.
 This quote will outline how much you can expect to pay after all is said and done.
 However, this estimate is NOT a contract!